 Domaine Girard, Malepère

-We are offering a Mixed Dozen, comprising six bottles of each of –
+We are offering a 6-bottle mixed case, comprising three bottles of each of –

 Philippe uses a Saint Emilion-like blend of 60% Merlot and 40% Cabernet Franc to great effect.
 It is vinified entirely in stainless steel to preserve its glorious intensity of fruit.
 It is deep purple with an intense nose of cherries and blackcurrant leaves.
 On the palate, it is packed with juicy black cherries and mulberries, soft tannin and finishes long.